necopinus/necopinus.xyz/newsletters/2018-09-23-where-homo-sapiens-is-headed.md

 * [This Predictive Policing Company Compares Its Software to 'Broken Windows' Policing](https://www.vice.com/en/article/d3k5pv/predpol-predictive-policing-broken-windows-theory-chicago-lucy-parsons)

 Believe in that gun ownership is important?
 Angry at government over-reach?
 Written an inflammatory Facebook post in the heat of the moment?
-Then the FBI might be getting ready to bust you as a domestic terrorist...
-But only if you're black.
+Then the FBI might be getting ready to bust you as a domestic terrorist… But only if you're black.

 * [Black activist jailed for his Facebook posts speaks out about secret FBI surveillance](https://www.theguardian.com/world/2018/may/11/rakem-balogun-interview-black-identity-extremists-fbi-surveillance)